Hendra

 Hendra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Notable ones include Clayfield Development Aggregate, Hendra Residential Subdivision, Clayfield Villagio Shopping Centre Revitalisation, and Oriel Park Masterplan (Mirvac).
+These include Clayfield Development Aggregate, Hendra Residential Subdivision, Clayfield Villagio Shopping Centre Revitalisation, and Oriel Park Masterplan (Mirvac).
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.